Biden and Harris to Focus on Spa Shootings During Georgia Trip, Meet With Community Leaders

 Also Thursday, Biden directed that flags be flown at half-staff through sunset Monday in honor of the dead.

-Lawyer J. Daran Burns issued a statement Thursday saying he had been appointed to represent Long.
-He offered condolences to victims' families and said he was working on Long's behalf "to investigate the facts and circumstances” surrounding the slayings.
+Lawyer J. Daran Burns issued a statement Thursday saying he had been appointed to represent the suspect.
+He offered condolences to victims' families and said he was working on the suspect's behalf "to investigate the facts and circumstances” surrounding the slayings.